Receive your instrument with a ceramic coating finish and benefit by cost reduction and improved ease of use:

 - Lower friction than stainless steel: up to 60% lower wear rate

-- Higher corrosion resistance than stainless steel through Al2O3 formation
+- Resistance against corrosion better than stainless steel through Al2O3 formation

 - Easier cleaning and reprocessing due to hydrophobic properties